kiwi0fruit/jats/README.md

 # Alternative translation of Jung-Augustinavichiute-Talanov Socionics to English + On incompatibility of Socionics and MBTI

 This is an alternative translation of the basic concepts of one of the braches of Socionics to English.
 My vision of the ***Jung-Augustinavichiute-Talanov Socionics*** (**JATS**).
-My vision doesn't cover some interesting parts of JATS (like metrics; see chapter 10 for details in discussions) and sometimes it goes beyond JATS (chapters 7, 8).
-Only main terms were translated and described so this article is a stub.
+My vision doesn't cover some interesting parts of JATS (like metrics; see chapter 10 for details in discussions) and sometimes it goes beyond JATS.
+Sometimes only main terms were translated and described so this article is full of stubs.
 See Summary for notables.

 ## Contents